mannika763/Travel-Frontend/README.md

 2. Log in using the following credentials:
    - **Email:** mannika2001verma@gmail.com
    - **Password:** Travel@123
+   - **Note:** JWT token is used for authentication.
+Your login session lasts for one hour, so you don't have to log in repeatedly.
+Even if you refresh the page, you will remain logged in.

 - **Dashboard**: Once logged in, admins are redirected to the dashboard, where they can view all user queries in a table format.
 - **Charts**: The dashboard includes visual representations of user data in the form of bar and pie charts, displaying user information by month in percentages.
 - **Search Functionality**: Admins can search for specific users using the search box.
 - **Pagination**: User queries are displayed with pagination, showing 5 data entries per page for easy navigation.

 3. To logout, click on the "Logout" button next to the "Welcome, Admin" greeting in the navbar.

 ## Installation